Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 code_executor=executor,

-)Write a main to test code_executor.
+)Now write a main method to test coder_executor.

 async def main():